Prospective Parents

 Sharing medical information with half-sibling families and donors on the DSR is often the only way to know about this type of important medical information.
 Families should never rely on sperm banks to contact them when medical issues arise because most often the banks are unaware — and even when they are made aware, we know that they frequently do not update the families.

 I would definitely steer clear of the big banks such as California Cryobank, Xytex, Fairfax/CLI/Pacific Reproductive Services (PRS, now owned by Fairfax), NW Cryobank (now owned by California Cryobank), the U.S. “Scandinavian” sperm banks such as Seattle/European Sperm Bank/Cryos, or New England Cryogenic Center (NECC).
-I used California Cryobank, but I could never recommend them, because on many occasions DSR members, including myself, have found them to be dishonest.
+I used California Cryobank, but I could never recommend them because, on many occasions, DSR members, including myself, have found them to be dishonest.
 See the Johnson v.
 California Cryobank case (the sperm bank deleted Polycystic Kidney Disease from a donor’s profile), this O Magazine article, and my blog entry on the DSR.
 At least two sperm banks, Fairfax and NECC, have not let their donors know their own donor numbers, deliberately trying to prohibit the sharing and updating of information by donors with families on the DSR.

 You can read all the newest media reports and lawsuits here on our Industry Issues page.

 Read through the user comments about these and other banks on our Which Sperm Bank page.
 Ask your potential sperm bank the 30 questions we’ve provided on that page to see if they'll answer your questions.
 For the most part, these sperm banks only seem responsive to people before they sell their products.
-Please understand that the information you read on a sperm bank's website may not be accurate, since it's marketing material to help make a sale.
+Please understand that the information you read on a sperm bank's website may not be accurate since it's marketing material to help make a sale.

-I hope that you’ll be using an open donor — please read through the 25 published papers on our Research page and the advice that donor-conceived people offer on the DSR’s Offspring page to better understand why using an open donor is SO important.
+I hope you’ll be using an open donor — please read through the 30+ published papers on our Research page and the advice donor-conceived people offer on the DSR’s Offspring page to better understand why using an open donor is SO important.
 The DSR has spent many years researching, listening, and responding to the needs and issues of donor-conceived people, and we know that they do not recommend that prospective parents use anonymous donors.
-Remember though, that without offering early connections (like the egg clinics/agencies are doing), all sperm donors are essentially anonymous, albeit some only for the first 18 years of a donor-conceived person’s life.
+Remember, though, that without offering early connections (like the egg clinics/agencies are doing), all sperm donors are essentially anonymous, albeit some only for the first 18 years of a donor-conceived person’s life.

 Discussion on the DSR's Facebook Page: